Skip to content

 Conducting Private Well Research

 To better understand the extent of PFAS environmental contamination in Wisconsin, it is essential to collect data.
-PFAS are an emerging contaminant with a lot of unknowns, including uncertainties about its extent of contamination in Wisconsin groundwater.
+PFAS are an emerging contaminant with a lot of unknowns, including uncertainties about the extent of contamination in Wisconsin groundwater.
 Conducting PFAS private well water sampling helps communities identify risk patterns, protect vulnerable households, and guide long-term planning.
-PFAS exposure should be dealt with proactively, so the PW-PFASET was designed to help empower Wisconsin communities to take informed action on this public health concern.
+PFAS exposure should be dealt with proactively, so this toolkit was designed to help empower Wisconsin communities to take informed action on this public health concern.

 The toolkit offers ready-to-use templates, outreach materials, protocols, and best practices to reduce project time and increase capacity for PFAS private well sampling efforts.
 It has three sections: Preparing to Sample for PFAS, Sampling Process, and Tracking PFAS Testing Results and Sharing Results with Participants.
-Each section can be utilized on its own, or the toolkit can be used to design a project from start to finish.
+Together these can help design a private well testing project from start to finish.

 Toolkit Overview